barriosjorge/gmt_docs/src/overall_architecture.rst

 Overall Architecture
 ====================

-A system as multifaceted and complex as the GMT has many characteristics to specify and design, e.g. the system organization, operations, physical and behavioral properties, the control hierarchy, communication and interaction of the subcomponents under control, use by human operators, etc..
-This means that there are many ways to describe how a system works, all of which come together to form a complete and coherent picture of the overall system, and further refined into technical and operational requirements.
-The software architecture captures decisions that best meet those requirements, while optimizing over parameters in performance, reliability, maintainability, and cost.
+A system as multifaceted and complex as the GMT has many areas that require specifying and designing, from the conceptual to operational level, e.g.: the system organization, physical and behavioral properties of the systems and subsystems, their control hierarchy, communication and interaction of the subcomponents under control, runtime operations, use by human operators, etc..
+This means that there are many ways to describe how a system works, all of which come together to form a complete and coherent picture of the overall system.
+All the areas further filter down and are refined into technical and operational requirements that become the basis around which to design software to meet.
+The software architecture captures decisions that best meet those requirements, while optimizing over parameters to meet the :ref:`key-principles`, in particular, performance, reliability, maintainability, and cost.

 The discussion below gives a cross-sectional view of the overall SWCS architecture, from the standpoint of the SWCS organization, the global SWCS